MaPitelli/pyplayground/README.md

-# 🎮 Python Games Playground
+# 🎮 Python Playground

-**Python Games Playground** is a project that brings together several classic games developed in Python, designed to showcase advanced programming skills, clean and structured code, object-oriented design, and best practices in software development.
+**PyPlayground** is a project that brings together several classic games developed in Python, designed to showcase advanced programming skills, clean and structured code, object-oriented design, and best practices in software development.

 ## 🚀 Games Included